Single Women Travelers

 By Lucille Sive

 As a woman who regularly travels alone, I am not unique!
-Whether it is for business or pleasure, thousands of women travel solo every year.
+Whether for business or pleasure, thousands of women travel solo every year.
 While all travelers should take precautions, women travelers are a distinct demographic in terms of their safety.
 Couples or groups have safety in numbers, while single women are easier targets than men for theft and harassment and are exposed to gender inequality prevalent in many countries.

-However just a few precautions may make the world of difference to your safety and comfort while traveling.
+However, just a few precautions may make a world of difference to your safety and comfort while traveling.

 It is a good idea to request an airport Meet and Greet so a local representative welcomes you on arrival at your first point of entry into the country.
-You can ask the representative any questions you may have and get some initial tips and information on your trip, as well as knowing you will be safely transported to your hotel.
+You can ask the representative any questions you may have and get some initial tips and information on your trip, as well as know you will be safely transported to your hotel.
 We routinely arrange this service for all our clients.

 Take these few tips into account when making or requesting hotel reservations.